getsentry/raven-swift/README.md

 # DEPRECATED

-This client is deprecated for the new [Sentry-Swift](https://github.com/getsentry/sentry-swift) client.
+This SDK is deprecated.
+Use [sentry-cocoa](https://github.com/getsentry/sentry-cocoa).